-Your dog is constantly scratching and chewing herself and doesn’t stop.
+Your dog is constantly scratching and chewing itself and doesn’t stop.
 Something is not right.
 If your dog is displaying these behaviors, take a closer look.
 You may see redness and irritation of the skin.
 The first step is to take your dog to a vet to find out what is causing this discomfort.
-Your dog may be experiencing a manifestation of allergic reactions such as hives.
-The vet may prescribe medication to address the issue, but what’s available if you are looking for a natural dog hives remedy?
+Your dog may be experiencing hives, a manifestation of allergic reactions.
+The vet might prescribe medication to address the issue, but what’s available if you are looking for a natural dog hives remedy?

-Urticaria, or hives, is a skin condition that is generally characterized by red welts anywhere on the body, including the face, mouth, eyes, legs, throat, and ears.
+Urticaria, or hives, is a skin condition that is generally characterized by red welts on dogs (sometimes called “welps” on dogs) anywhere on the body, including the face, mouth, eyes, legs, throat, and ears.

 Symptoms of dog hives may include: